oracle/node-oracledb/doc/api.md

 - Review the [CHANGELOG][83] and take advantage of new features.

+  Choose a sensible value for the new *Pool* [`queueMax`](#propdbqueuemax) attribute, so that applications get the new error only under abnormal connection load.
+To allow all pooled connection requests to be queued (the previous behavior), set it to 0.

-- Review any programmatic or test use of node-oracledb error messages since some have changed.
+- Review your application use of node-oracledb error messages since some have changed.

 - Note that the default for [`oracledb.events`](#propdbevents) has reverted to *false*.
 If you relied on it being *true*, then explicitly set it.